The English word “immersion” comes from the 16th-century Latin verb immergere meaning “to plunge into” or “to dip into.”

 I suggest watching your chosen video with subtitles in both French and English.
 Next, rewatch the video with only French subtitles.
 When you’re ready for a challenge, watch the video a third time with no subtitles.

-Then, take the comprehension quiz to make sure you understood the content correctly.
+After you’ve mined the video’s subtitles, take the comprehension quiz to make sure you understood the content correctly.

 Access Clear, Slow Audio and Podcasts